valentinmoulard/WorldRider/README.md

 # WorldRider
- Prototype for a hyper casual game (enhenced) - Test Ketchapp
+ Prototype for a hyper casual game (enhenced)

 # DEMO VIDEO
 Here is a short demo clip.